Human rights & Audi: Taking action instead of looking the other way

 More details

-At Audi, the Volkswagen Group Essentials , the Leadership.Compass and the Audi corporate values of appreciation, openness, responsibility and integrity all constitute the fundamental values and foundation of our corporate culture.
+At Audi, the Volkswagen Group Essentials and the Audi corporate values – trust, responsibility, courage and excitement – constitute the fundamental values and foundation of our corporate culture.

 The Code of Conduct provides clear rules on correct conduct in a transparent and easily understood form and is constantly made accessible to all employees.
 The emphasis is on dialogue and exchange.
 Practical examples illustrate the individual subject areas and help employees apply the rules.

-In addition, there is a Code of Conduct for Business Partners, which contains key requirements relating to human rights and environmental protection.
+In addition, the Code of Conduct for Business Partners, which contains key requirements relating to human rights and environmental protection, applies.
 It has been an integral part of the contracts between Audi and its business partners for many years.